noprompt/meander/README.md

 #### Variables

-Pattern variables bind symbols to the values they match making them available for use in pattern actions, substitutions, and even within patterns.
-There are two types of pattern variables: logic variables and memory variables.
+Pattern variables are variables which may or may not bind symbols to the values they match.
+In the case of variables which bind, the bindings are made available for use in pattern actions, substitutions, and even within patterns.
+There are two types of pattern variables which bind, _logic variables_ and _memory variables_, and one type of variable which does not, the so-called _any variable_ also known as a wild card.

 #### Logic Variables

-Logic variables are variables which express an equivalent, but not necessarily identical, value everywhere within a pattern.
+_Logic variables_ are variables which express an equivalent, but not necessarily identical, value everywhere within a pattern.
 They are represented by an unqualified symbol prefixed with the `?` character.

 To express any 2-tuple composed of equivalent elements we would write the following.